KingsburyLab/kingsbury-group-website/content/research/simulations.md

     text_color_light: false
 hero_media: simulations.png
 ---
 We employ **atomistic simulations** like density functional theory (DFT) and molecular dynamics (MD) to better understand experimentally-observed trends in ion selectivity.
-For example, simulations can generate rich information about the way water molecules arrange themselves around different ions, and how ion-specific differences in hydration relate to transport.
+For example, simulations can generate rich information about the way electrons and water molecules arrange themselves around different ions, and how those factors affect interactions with engineered materials.